Emmotes/ic_spoilers/docs/kyre.md

 {
     "id": 936,
     "name": "Radiant Sun Bolt",
-    "description": "Kyre attacks the two enemies with the most remaining health with a searing bolt of magical radiance, dealing 1 hit to each target.
-(If only one target remains, deal 2 hits to that target.)", "long_description": "",
+    "description": "Kyre attacks the two toughest enemies for 1 hit each.", "long_description": "Kyre attacks the two enemies with the most remaining health with a searing bolt of magical radiance, dealing 1 hit to each target.
+(If only one target remains, deal 2 hits to that target.)", "graphic_id": 0,
-    "graphic_id": 0,
-    "target": "front",
+    "target": "highest_health",
     "num_targets": 2,
     "aoe_radius": 0,
     "damage_modifier": 1,